Virginia DOE contradicts itself in attempt to walk back equity-focused math framework

 Virginia Superintendent James Lane denied moving to eliminate accelerated math courses

-The Virginia Department of Education (VDOE) is attempting to walk back previous statements it has made and materials it has promoted about an "equity-focused" math framework that alters how students advance through middle and high school.
+The Virginia Department of Education (VDOE) is attempting to walk back its equity-focuses math program in a way that conflicts with previous statements it has made and materials it has promoted on acceleration.

 The Washington Post reported on Monday that Virginia Superintendent James Lane denied moving to eliminate accelerated math courses.
 He claimed that school districts would continue to offer Algebra 1 and other traditional courses that the state previously said would be eliminated as part of the new framework.